Cloud Software Development: All You Need to Know

 Cloud Models: Public, Private, Community, Hybrid

 Public clouds are shared resources that multiple users can access simultaneously.
 They do not allow sophisticated customization but do provide high scalability and fast implementation at a reasonable price.
-The drawback of public clouds is a possible vulnerability in terms of data privacy.
+The drawback of this model is a possible vulnerability in terms of data privacy.
 Choose this form of software if:

-• your organization needs a high level of security and data protection
+• Your organization requires a high level of security and data protection.

 Note!
 Some companies dealing with public cloud technologies offer a private version and vice versa, so you can develop cloud-based personal software as well as a public version while working with a single provider.